What is Influencer Marketing: All About Influencers

 2. App Downloads

 It’s no secret that word of mouth is one of the most effective marketing methods.
-But the average person’s word of mouth doesn’t quite reach the scale of an influencer’s word of mouth – to their thousands of followers.
+But the average person’s word of mouth doesn’t quite reach the scale of an influencer’s word of mouth, to their thousands of followers.
 So why not leverage an influencer’s powerful word of mouth to market your app?
-Their followers are following them for their opinions, recommendations, and value, so are likely to trust your app more if it’s recommended to them this way.
+Their followers are following them for their opinions, recommendations, and value, so they are likely to trust your app more if it’s recommended to them this way.

 3. Testing New Target Audiences

-Enlisting the help of an influencer to test your product or service in new waters can be a good place to start if you want to grow your audience.
+Enlisting an influencer to test your product or service in new waters can be a good place to start if you want to grow your audience.
 Let’s say you have a travel app with mostly Millennial users, you could start working with a Gen Z travel vlogger to expose your app to a younger demographic.
 Based on the data following this campaign, such as conversion and engagement rates, you can gauge whether it’s worth investing more money into this development.

 4. Authenticity